zeplin/zem/README.md

 #### `npm run publish`

-Publish extension build to the zem's registry.
+Publish extension, sending it for review to be listed on [extensions.zeplin.io](https://extensions.zeplin.io).

 ```
 Usage: npm run publish -- [options]

 Options:

-  --path <build-path>           Path to look for extension build files.
-It uses the path used by build command by default.
+  --path <build-path>           Path for the extension build to publish (default: Path used by the build command)
 ```

 ## Tidbits